-I miss my Felix….he had to be euthanized late afternoon on Friday, September 11, 2015.
+I miss my Felix.
+He had to be euthanized late afternoon on Friday, September 11, 2015.
 He was not eating and had lost way too much weight.
 It was so sad and I felt so bad that I couldn’t help him other than loving him and petting him.

-Felix showed up in our neighbor’s garden in June or so 2002.
+Felix showed up in our neighbor’s garden in June 2002.
 Jacob heard meowing and checked it out, bringing a completely black fluff ball back with him.
 I remember the first night….just holding this black kitten out in the garage.

 I heard once that good cats get petted as much as they want in heaven.
-They get whatever they loved here on earth…..at their pawtips!
-Felix had a great life and yes, he had his share of injuries (broken paw, chipped ear) and vet procedures (one front incisor had to be removed).
+They get whatever they loved here on earth at their pawtips!
+Felix had a great life and yes, he had his share of injuries (eg: broken paw, chipped ear, gouges from jumping a fence) and vet procedures (eg: front incisor had to be removed).

 I will never forget the sound of his meow.
-Or how he would bump your arm just enough so more cat food would land in his bowl (he taught that to our white cat Alaska…) Oh, and he taught our dog Bella how to jump the backyard chain link gate (booh).
+Or how he would bump your arm just enough so more cat food would land in his bowl (he taught that to our white cat Alaska).
+Oh, and he taught our dog Bella how to jump the backyard chain link gate (booh).

 Felix was also known by me as cafe’ kitty, as he would lay non-chalantly on the curb of our driveway with one paw either crossed or draped over the edge.
-And when one of us would make the drive up our driveway, we’d have to go very slow because Felix was leading us up (like a sheep dog) and at times would just plop down in front of the car.
+And when one of us would make the drive up our driveway, we’d have to go very slow because Felix was leading us up (like a sheep dog) and at times he would just plop down in front of the car.
 You simply had to stop.
 Silly cat.

-For the next 10 days following the “rescue” he slept with me, snuggling right up.
-We figured he was stuck in someone’s garage or house…as he had gotten really thin.
-Then Fluff Man returned to his normal acting feline nature and back to his hunting escapades (oh the critters he brought him and left right outside the back door….!)
+For the next 10 days solid following the “rescue” he slept with me at night, snuggling right up.
+We figured he was stuck in someone’s garage as he had gotten really thin.
+Then Fluff Man returned to his normal acting feline nature and back to his hunting escapades (oh the critters he brought and left right outside the back door…)!

 I love you Felix, AKA Fluff Man and am heart broken.

 Our neighbors liked Felix all and all, and people would comment how huge he was!
-I know Felix’s feline sisters Samantha Josephine (who also came into my life in March 2002…an Aqualand store bought from the window kitty) and Alaska (who also showed up…followed Jacob down the street) back in 2012 miss you too.
-Cats that are “a find” are the best!
+I know Felix’s feline sisters Samantha Josephine (who also came into my life in March 2002 as an Aqualand store bought from the kitty window) and Alaska (who also showed up…followed Jacob and his friend down the street) back in 2012 misses you too.

-Felix the Cat, the Wonderful, Wonderful Cat….Whenever he gets in a fix, he reaches into his bag of tricks!
+“Righty-O” Felix the Cat, the Wonderful, Wonderful Cat….Whenever he gets in a fix, he reaches into his bag of tricks!